-- Each financial report must show the reporting period it covers, such as: 1st Quarter, 2nd Quarter, 3rd Quarter, 4th Quarter, Primary, or General. - Each election cycle reporting period covers a certain time span during the election cycle for which candidates and committees must report financial transactions. - Reports must be filed in order, one after another, without skipping periods.
+- The reporting period during the election cycle to which the financial report applies must be indicated: 1st Quarter, 2nd Quarter, 3rd Quarter, 4th Quarter, Primary, or General. - Each election cycle reporting period covers a certain time span during the election cycle for which candidates and committees must report financial transactions. - These reports are to be filed in succession of one another.

-Report Types
+Additional Report Types